The Denovati Digital Network

 Topical categories include applications of new technologies, best practices guidance, conceptual and tactical challenges, human capital management, individual engagement and professional development, leadership, marketing and branding, and strategy development and implementation.

-SMART Blog posts are written by The Denovati Group’s Founder, Courtney Shelton Hunt, as well as other regular contributors and guest bloggers.
+SMART Blog posts are written by The Denovati Group’s Founder, Courtney Shelton Hunt, as well as guest authors.
 Visit the SMART Blog Posts page and search the Category, Tag, and Blogger archives to get a sense of the kinds of content we create.

 *SMART = Social Media And Related Technologies